FUSAKLA/promruval/docs/validations.md

 Fails if the rule group has the `interval` out of the configured range.
 By default it will ignore, if the group does not have the interval configured.
 You can enforce it to be set by setting the `mustBeSet` to true.
+> Useful to avoid using too short or too long evaluation intervals such as `1s` which would most certainly lead to missed evaluation intervals.
+> Enforcint the interval to be configured per group can force the user to think about how often they really need the rules to be evaluated.

 ```yaml
 params: